 - Math – The TASC Math portion is 105 minutes in length and it covers algebra, geometry, probability, and statistics.
 You are allowed to use a scientific calculator for just a part of this subtest and you will also receive a formula sheet so memorizing all sorts of math formulas is not needed, just as on the GED exam.
 Most math questions on the TASC math portion are in the multiple-choice format.
 For TASC Math practice tests, click here.

 On each of the five TASC subtests, the passing is 500 meaning your overall score must be at least 2500 points.
 Additionally, your essay, which is scored on a scale from 1 to 8, must be at least have a 2-score.

-As stated above, if you took the test on a computer, your scores will be available right away (actually three hours after you took the test except for the essay part).
+As stated above, if you took the test on a computer, your scores will be available right away (actually three hours after you took the test except for the essay part), though it also can take up to three days.
 If you took the paper-based version, you’ll receive your some 10 days after you took the test.
 Keep in mind, that in New Jersey, the TASC exam is only offered computer-based.

 The scores students will receive at taking the TASC exam are College and Career Readiness (CCR) scores.
 Students attaining satisfactory CCR scores have demonstrated to be well-prepared at a level comparable to American high school graduates.